Dismissal and rehire Changes to your contract

 If a contract change has not been agreed, your employer might propose to introduce the change by dismissing and rehiring you.
-Some people call this 'fire and rehire'.
+Some people call this 'fire and rehire' or 'dismissal and re-engagement'.

 This is when your employer gives you notice that they propose to: